Bisexual literature: Publishers

 There are currently no publishers solely devoted to producing bisexual books.
 Many publishers specializing in LGBTQ fiction, rather than specifically gay or lesbian fiction, have strong commitments to producing bisexual literature.
 The following is an incomplete list of publishers that have been recognized by the bisexual community for producing quality bisexual content.

 Less than Three Publishers

 Winner of the 2016 and 2015 Bisexual Book Awards' Publisher of the Year.
 LT3 is a growing publisher in the LGBTQ romance community.
-With a network of highly talented editors, artists, and writers, LT3 is dedicated to providing quality fiction that put substance first.

 Bisexual Resource Center

 The Bisexual Resource Center is a 501 non-profit educational organization headquartered in Boston, Massachusetts, USA, that has served the Bisexual Community since 1985.
 It tied for the 2014 Bisexual Book Awards' Publisher of the Year.

 Circlet Press

 Circlet Press is a publishing house in Cambridge, Massachusetts.
 It was founded by Cecilia Tan, who is also its manager.
 It specializes in science fiction erotica, a once uncommon genre, and its publications often feature BDSM themes.
 It tied for the 2014 Bisexual Book Awards' Publisher of the Year.